 We provide activity bags for young children at the back of the Sanctuary to help keep them occupied.
 And we ask parents to take noisy or disruptive children across the hall to the Ely Room until they have settled.
-The Ely Room has couches and a play area, and the service is broadcast to a TV so adults can stay tuned in.
+The service is broadcast to a TV in the room so adults can stay tuned in.

 What beliefs are people in your congregation expected to hold?

 Unitarian Universalism centers on shared Principles rather than beliefs.
 At various times, we have had individuals in our congregation who identified as humanists, theists, pagans, Christians, Jews, Buddhists, Hindus, atheists, agnostics, and others.
 We come together to learn from and help each other grow in our spiritual and ethical lives, guided by freedom, reason, and conscience.